dell/terraform-provider-powerscale/docs/resources/groupnet.md

 page_title: "powerscale_groupnet Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   This resource is used to manage the Groupnet entity of PowerScale Array.
 We can Create, Update and Delete the Groupnet using this resource.
-We can also import an existing Groupnet from PowerScale array. powerscale_groupnet sits above subnets and pools and allows separate Access Zones to contain distinct DNS settings.
+We can also import an existing Groupnet from PowerScale array.
+PowerScale Groupnet sits above subnets and pools and allows separate Access Zones to contain distinct DNS settings.
 ---

 # powerscale_groupnet (Resource)

 This resource is used to manage the Groupnet entity of PowerScale Array.
 We can Create, Update and Delete the Groupnet using this resource.
-We can also import an existing Groupnet from PowerScale array. powerscale_groupnet sits above subnets and pools and allows separate Access Zones to contain distinct DNS settings.
+We can also import an existing Groupnet from PowerScale array.
+PowerScale Groupnet sits above subnets and pools and allows separate Access Zones to contain distinct DNS settings.

 ## Example Usage